nwnorris/aquarium/README.md

 # Aquarium Creator
 Aquarium Creator is a tool to easily create aquarium puzzles, and play existing puzzles.
+Currently, there aren't any easily accessible and simple tools to create aquarium puzzles; this project aims to fill that void.
+I also want to make a nice, clean interface to play aquarium puzzles on.

-Author: Nate Norris (nwnorris)
+Author: Nate Norris (github.com/nwnorris)

 ## Creating a Puzzle
 After deciding on the puzzle's dimensions, the user can begin defining aquarium 'blocks' by clicking on squares.
+A block is just a set of squares that are fully connected (there aren't any squares that have no connection to other block members.)
 Selecting an unassigned square will create a new block and select it for editing.

 While editing a block, all the squares in the block become highlighted.
 Selecting a square will remove it from the block if it is a block member, and will add it to the block if it is adjacent and not part of an existing block.